hell-pl/pyenv-register/README.md

 `pyenv-register` imports already installed python to pyenv environment; it works by creating a virtual environment for that installation and pointing pyenv to it.

+This fork will by default use the built-in `venv` python module unless told explicitly to use `virtualenv` by using the `-m virtualenv` option.

+When directed to use `virtualenv`, it will use python's `pip` module to install it if it's not installed already.

 Installation
 ------------